havakv/torchtuples/README.md

 **torchtuples** depends on PyTorch which should be installed from [here](https://pytorch.org/get-started/locally/).
 We recommend using python 3.7 as we have not tested the package for any previous versions.

-If you are using **conda** we recommend you also install numpy, pandas, and matplotlib.

 Next, **torchtuples** can be installed by cloning the repo:
 ```bash
 git clone https://github.com/havakv/torchtuples.git